Quoeiza/dungextract/GDD.md

 ## **Game Concept**

-Cold Coin is a browser-based, multiplayer, 2D top-down dungeon crawling game with a strong focus on Player vs. Player (PvP) extraction mechanics.
+Cold Coin is a browser-based, real-time multiplayer, 2D top-down dungeon crawling game with a strong focus on Player vs. Player (PvP) extraction mechanics.
 Players enter procedurally generated dungeons, gather loot, and must successfully extract to keep their rewards.
-The core loop is built around risk-reward decision-making, limited resources, and intense player encounters in short 15 minute matches.
+The twist is that dead players become the monsters and get to hunt the remaining players.
+The core loop is built around risk-reward decision-making, limited resources, and intense player encounters in short matches.

 ## **Core Influences**

 The primary influences are the following games.
 Whenever ambiguous about any design decision, refer to how these games achieved their goals:

 * “Dark & Darker”
+* “Stoneshard”
-* “Dungeonborne”
+* “Dungeonmans”
 * “Crawl”
-* “He is Coming”
-* “Dungeonmans”

 ## **Target Audience**